 Pet Limping Montgomery County Vet

 Limping is a problem for the young and the old, the dog and the cat alike.
 Almost anyone can wind up in a situation where Limping may result.
 Illness or injury can all result in a beloved pet being unable to move her limbs properly.
 However limping is not an easy problem to get to the bottom of in the majority of cases – and getting a trained professional to assist is the best idea!

-Limping need not always be caused by the foot or leg, some patients may limp because they have spine or neck issues, abdominal pain, infections (like Lyme disease), or even skin or urinary issues.
-The first thing any limping cat or dog needs is a thorough physical exam to rule out any of the issues which are not obvious.
+Limping is not always be caused by the foot or leg, some patients may limp because they have spine or neck issues, abdominal pain, infections (like Lyme disease), or even skin or urinary issues.
+The first thing any limping cat or dog needs is a thorough physical exam, which can rule out any of the issues which are not obvious.
 Oftentimes, a broken nail may cause a limp – something which hard to find, and against which the pet may show some guarding.
 A displaced fracture is a pretty drastic emergency, requiring immediate, specific intervention by a veterinarian.
-Depending how the fracture happened (mostly I’m thinking of trauma, like a fight or being hit by a car), a complete physical with diagnostics to indicate no other injuries have occurred is of prime importance.
+Depending how the fracture happened (this will typically be a result of trauma, such as fight or being hit by a car), a complete physical with diagnostics to indicate no other injuries have occurred is of prime importance.
 Also, making sure the patient is stable and not losing consciousness from pain or blood loss is vital to fracture management.